FAQs University Information

 - On rare occasions, academic performance is severely affected by some emotional or personal tragedy beyond the control of the student.
 If a timely withdrawal was impossible or overlooked, a procedure known as administrative withdrawal (AW) may be an option.

 - Administrative withdrawal is specifically intended for students who were negatively affected by some extenuating circumstance that was beyond their control (e.g. Death of an immediate family member, a severe illness or incapacitation, a debilitating accident).

-- The Administrative Withdrawal process starts with providing documentation to the Coordinator of Student Oriented Services, in RC Cook, room 219.
+- The Administrative Withdrawal process starts with providing documentation to the Coordinator of Student Ombudsman Services, in RC Cook Union, room 221.

 2. What is the class attendance policy?

 - Students are expected to attend class each time the class meets.
 When it is necessary that a student be absent from a class, it is a student’s responsibility to provide an explanation to the professor.

 - A class attendance policy will be set by the professor who is expected to set a reasonable policy with respect to documented absences that are truly beyond the student’s control.
 It will be the responsibility of each professor to notify his or her class in writing at the onset of each semester as to the attendance requirements.

 - Drug and Alcohol Policy: The office of the Dean of Students reserves the right to notify the parents of students under the age of 21 who violate alcohol and other drug provisions of the student code of conduct, or who in our professional judgment are considered to be a danger to themselves or others.

 - Upon receipt of an alcohol or other drug violation by a student under the age of 21, the dean of students will staff the case and make a decision regarding parental notification based on the particular circumstances of the offense and the student’s history.
 Parents will be notified by letter or phone.